 Samsung’s Knox SDK provides a future-proof plug-and-play framework to ease the management of credentials across a variety of different possible storage media.
 The SDK uses a common set of APIs to manage credentials on many possible current and future storage options, hiding the implementation details of individual storage providers so that mobile app developers can write code once and not worry about continual app updates.
 In the simplest sense, the UCM framework provides the following piece to the puzzle of apps, interfaces, and storage types:

 In a more complete sense, the Knox UCM framework presents a single interface to the independent parties who are sharing the mobile device environment and resources as shown below:

-The UCM framework provides API for accessing the Smartcard facility, and UCM framework supports calls with the Java Cryptography Extension(JCE) API to access each Smartcard.
-Ultimately, the streamlined interface of UCM helps independent parties accomplish their tasks while bypassing the complexity of their peer's custom API.
+The UCM framework provides APIs for accessing the Smartcard facility, and supports calls with the Java Cryptography Extension(JCE) API to access each Smartcard.
+Ultimately, the streamlined interface of UCM helps independent parties accomplish their tasks while bypassing the complexity of custom APIs.

-Application can access the UCM features through the UCM plugin and can add it using standard JCE APIs.
-The application can then obtain instances of the JCE classes (KeyStore, SecureRandom, KeyPairGenerator, and Cipher) to perform cryptographic operation based on the smartcard.
+An app can access the UCM features through the UCM plugin and can add it using standard JCE APIs.
+The app can then obtain instances of the JCE classes (KeyStore, SecureRandom, KeyPairGenerator, and Cipher) to perform cryptographic operation based on a Smartcard.
 The UCM framework routes JCE calls to the correct UCM provider and credential storage of the plugin.
-The UCM framework is also integrated into the Android KeyChain, so the application may view and choose the certificate stored on the smartcard.
+The UCM framework is also integrated into the Android KeyChain, so the app can view and choose the certificate stored on the Smartcard.